 - Biostatistics & Epidemiology/Population Health & Interpretation of the Medical Literature 11–13%

 - Social Sciences: Communication Skills/Ethics/Patient Safety 7–9%

-BoardVitals offers a USMLE Step 3 Question Bank with more than 1300 USMLE Step 3 practice questions targeted to the exam.
+BoardVitals offers a USMLE Step 3 Question Bank with more than 1500 USMLE Step 3 exam questions targeted to the exam.
 Each question comes with detailed explanations and rationales to act as mini-lectures providing a more comprehensive understanding of the topics at hand.
-Want more free practice?
-Click here for a free trial.
+Sign up for a free trial today!